shenxiangzhuang/shenxiangzhuang.github.io/docs/blog/posts/llm_kv_cache.md

     def update(self, k_val: torch.Tensor, v_val: torch.Tensor) -> tuple[torch.Tensor, torch.Tensor]:
         """Update KV cache with the new ``k_val``, ``v_val`` and return the updated cache.

-        Note:
-            When updating the KV cache, it is assumed that subsequent updates should update key-value positions in consecutive sequence positions.
-If you wish to update cache values which have already been filled, use ``.reset()``, which will reset the cache to the zero-th position.

         Args:
             k_val (torch.Tensor): Current key tensor with shape [B, H, S, D] v_val (torch.Tensor): Current value tensor with shape [B, H, S, D]